What is hyaluronic acid?

 There aren’t many risks when you would like to dissolve your temporary fillers.
 Some people can be allergic to hyaluronidase.
 That’s why we will inject a bit of hyaluronic acid in the skin of your arm before the treatment.
 With this we can test if you’re allergic to hyaluronidase

 There are fillers that don’t consist of hyaluronic acid.
 Examples of those kind of fillers are permanent fillers, like bio alcamid, but also temporary fillers, like Sculptra or Radiesse don’t consist of hyaluronic acid.
 When a filler doesn’t consist of hyaluronic acid, hyaluronidase can’t be used to dissolve the filler

 What is the price of dissolving temporary fillers with hyaluronidase?

-Dissolving temporary fillers with hyaluronidase is always free for our own clients.
+Dissolving temporary fillers with hyaluronidase is always for our own clients.
 Have you been treated somewhere else and would you like to dissolve your fillers?
 That’s possible, but you will need to pay 100 euro to get this done.
 You can see the result within 1 to 24 hours.
 It’s possible that you need multiple treatments to dissolve the fillers.